 Shab-e-Barat is one of the most revered nights for Muslims.
-Shab e Barat is celebrated in the mid of Shabaan (on the night between 14th and 15th of Shabaan).
+It occurs in the mid of Shabaan (on the night between the 14th and 15th of Shabaan).

-In the Arab world, this night is known as Laila-tul-Bara’ah or Laila-tul-nisfe-min-Shaban.
+In the Arab world, other known names for the night are Laila-tul-Bara’ah or Laila-tul-nisfe-min-Shaban.

 Significance of Shab-e-Barat in the light of Ahadith

 The importance/significance of Shab-e-Barat is a subject of debate among Muslims.
 Not all, but many scholars among Ehl-e-Hadees and a few among the Deobandi schools of thought deny the significance of Shab-e-Barat.